Lashmanbala/aws_lambda_emr_pipeline/README.md

 ![Alt text](architecture.png)

 The user activity in github is being recorded and stored in an archive called GH Archive.
-The archive is being updated every hour with last 1 hour user activity data as json file.
+The archive is being updated every hour with last 1 hour user activity data as a json file.

 The requirement is to capture the data every hour  in s3 and process and store it in s3 in an optimzed way.